tychon/mascado/docs/source/scripts.rst

 An example invocation would be::

-  $ python -m scripts.analyze_grid --maxorder 6 "../Zemax Grids/ELT_MC20.TXT" --saveplot ../tmp/MC20.png
+  $ mascado_analyze --maxorder 6 "../Zemax Grids/ELT_MC20.TXT" --saveplot ../tmp/MC20.png

 If your exported Zemax file has a different encoding than Latin-1 (ISO 8859-1), use the ``--encoding`` argument of the scripts.
 Although